mhorton19/Head_Attention/README.md

-# Global_Self_Attention
+# Head_Attention
-My experiments using global self-attention layer to augment/replace transformer architectures in NLP tasks
+My experiments using an attention mechanism to apply softmax attention to head selection from multihead attention.